UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         The easiest way to find out the UIDs of the bricklets is opening each of them in the *Brick Viewer* one after the other and flashing their status LED from there.

-4. Cut the ATX power cables.
+4. Cut the ATX power wires.
     1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard or [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).

        > **Warning**
-       > Double check whether the diagram shows the socket or the cable before cutting any cable!
+       > Double check whether the diagram shows the socket or the wire before cutting any wire!
 The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.
 You can identify this by matching the shapes (squared or rounded) of the heads or receptacles shown with the heads you want to cut.

         Assuming the 24-pin ATX power supply connector, the pins are (i) four 3.3 V cables on pins 1, 2, 12 and 13, (ii) five 5 V cables on pins 4, 6, 21, 22 and 23 and (iii) two 12 V cables on pins 10 and 11.

-    2. Cut the cables in two.
+    2. Cut the wires in two.
 The location does not matter much, but we recommend cutting about 50 mm from the connector attached to the mainboard for later accessibility of the cut.

-    3. In order to identify the ends when putting them together later, you want to *immediately* tie the cables to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).
+    3. In order to identify the ends when putting them together later, you want to *immediately* tie the wires to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).

     4. Remove the insulation on both sides of the cut.

         Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove.
 For the WAGO lever nuts we used, 11 mm are recommended.

-    5. If you intend to solder the cables instead of using level nuts, add the ferrules to the end of the cables.
+    5. If you intend to solder the wires instead of using level nuts, add the ferrules to the end of the wires.

-5. Cut the EPS P4/P8 CPU power cables.
+5. Cut the EPS P4/P8 CPU power wires.
     1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard or the manual of your power supply.

        > **Warning**
-       > Double check whether the diagram shows the socket or the cable before cutting any cable!
+       > Double check whether the diagram shows the socket or the wire before cutting any wire!
 The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.
 You can identify this by matching the shapes (squared or rounded) of the headers or receptacles shown with the heads you want to cut.

         For a P4 connector, there are two 12 V cables on pins 3 and 4 and two ground cables on pins 1 and 2.
 The 12 V pins should be *on the side of the clamp* that holds the connector in place.

         For a P8 connector, there are four 12 V cables on pins 5, 6, 7 and 8 and four ground cables on pins 1, 2, 3 and 4.
 The 12 V pins should be *on the side of the clamp* that holds the connector in place.

-    2. Cut the cables in two.
+    2. Cut the wires in two.
 The location does not matter buch, but we recommend cutting about 50 mm from the connectors attached to the mainboard for later accessibility of the cut.

-    3. In order to identify the ends when putting them together later, you want to *immediately* tie the cables to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).
+    3. In order to identify the ends when putting them together later, you want to *immediately* tie the wires to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).

     4. Remove the insulation on both sides ot the cut.

         Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove.
 For the WAGO lever nuts we used, 11 mm are recommended.

-    5. If you intend to solder the cables instead of using level nuts, add the ferrules to the end of the cables.
+    5. If you intend to solder the wires instead of using level nuts, add the ferrules to the end of the wires.

-6. Cut the PCIe power cables.
+6. Cut the PCIe power wires.
     1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard, the manual of your power supply or [Wikipedia](https://en.wikipedia.org/wiki/PCI_Express#Power).

         > **Warning**
-        > Double check whether the diagram shows the socket or the cable before cutting any cable!
+        > Double check whether the diagram shows the socket or the cable before cutting any wire!
 You can identify this by matching the shapes (squared or rounded) of the headers or receptacles shown with the heads you want to cut.

         > **Warning**
         > The 8-pin connectors are frequently realised as a 6-pin connector and a 2-pin connector.
-Make sure that you arranged these correctly before cutting any cable!
+Make sure that you arranged these correctly before cutting any wire!

         For a 6-pin connector, there are three 12 V cables on pins 1, 2 and 3 and two ground cables on pins 4 and 6.
 The 12 V pins should be *opposite of the side of the clamp* that holds the connector in place.

         For an 8-pin connector, there are three 12 V cables on pins 1, 2 and 3 and three ground cables on pins 5, 7 and 8.
 The ground pins should be *on the side of the clamp* that holds the connector in place.

-    2. Cut the cables in two.
+    2. Cut the wires in two.
 The location does not matter buch, but we recommend cutting about 50 mm from the connectors attached to the GPU for later accessibility of the cut.

     3. In order to identify the ends when putting them together later, you want to *immediately* tie the cables to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).